What is Leiomyosarcoma?

 Diagnosing leiomyosarcoma involves several steps.
 A healthcare provider will perform a thorough evaluation, which may include:

-A doctor will start with a physical exam, checking for lumps or abnormalities in the body.
+• Physical Examination: A doctor will begin with a physical examination, checking for lumps or abnormalities throughout the body.

-Imaging tests like CT scans, MRI, and X-rays help visualize the tumor and determine its size and location.
+• Imaging Tests: Imaging tests, such as CT scans, MRI, and X-rays, help visualise the tumour and determine its size and location.

-A biopsy involves taking a small sample of the tumor tissue for examination under a microscope.
-This is the most definitive way to diagnose LMS.
+• Biopsy: A biopsy involves taking a small sample of the tumour tissue for examination under a microscope.
+This is the most definitive method for diagnosing LMS.

 Treatment Options for Leiomyosarcoma

-Treatment for leiomyosarcoma depends on the tumor's location, size, and stage.
-Common treatment options include:
+Treatment for leiomyosarcoma depends on the tumour's location, size, and stage.
+Standard treatment options include:

 Surgery